influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/guides/backup-and-restore.md

 cluster; a single database; a single database and retention policy; and a single [shard](/influxdb/v0.13/concepts/glossary/#shard).

+> **Note:** Backups are not interchangeable between OSS InfluxDB and InfluxEnterprise.
+You cannot restore an OSS backup to an InfluxEnterprise data node, nor can you restore an InfluxEnterprise backup to an OSS instance.

 ## Terminology and behavior

 A **backup** creates a copy of the cluster’s data and meta data at that point in time and stores the copy in the specified directory.